Time Under Fire: Plot

 They infiltrate the base, recover the chip, and rescue Lance.
 John and Cole are believed to have been killed in the escape.
 However, John reappears to rescue them and they board a submarine in order to cross back into the past.
 They are pursued by Koda, but destroy his submarine and escape back to 1997.
 Soon, Spitz notices odd behavior by John, and discovers that he is actually a cyborg clone, who is then destroyed by Alan.

-Deakins returns home to Jeannie, who is pregnant (presumably, with John).
+Deakins returns home to Jeannie, who is pregnant (presumably, with John's father).
 Hawks is revealed to be a traitor, and meets covertly with Braddock to give him the cyborg chip.
 Braddock then orders Hawks to kill Deakins to prevent the future rebellion.
 Lance attempts to assassinate Braddock in his office, but after shooting him, discovers that he is a cyborg clone.
 The real Braddock emerges with a gun to Lance's head.
 After a brief struggle, Lance finally kills Braddock.
 Hawks invades Deakins' home, and in the ensuing fight, Jeannie and Hawks are killed.

 With Braddock's death, the heroes are assumed to have prevented the impending apocalypse.
 In an interrogation room, Spitz explains everything to skeptical government officials.
 However, after Spitz confirms Jeannie's death (thus John's nonexistence), they murder Spitz.
 The officials are actually working for a surviving cyborg clone of Charles Braddock.
-However, Spitz did realize shortly after Jeanette’s death that Marjorie is the one that would eventually give birth to John, thus ensuring the future rebellion.
+However, Spitz did realize shortly after Jeanette’s death that Marjorie is the one that would eventually give birth to John's father, thus ensuring the future rebellion.